asiasalva/Real-Time-MixedReality/README.md

 # Internship

-This repository is aimed to keep my work for my bachelor's internship @FBK.
+This is my code for taking data from mobile camera.